dverite/postgresql-functions/README.md

 a lot of context about this function.

 ## global_search / global_match
-Two plpgsql functions that find occurrences of a string or more generally any kind of text-based matching in all or some of the tables of an entire database.
+Two plpgsql functions that find occurrences of a string or more generally perform any kind of text-based matching in all or some of the tables of an entire database.
 It returns the table, column and `ctid` of the rows containing the value, and the value itself in the case of `global_match`.